Day 5: Software Crafter and Haskell Programming

 This is something that should be emphasized in a computer science degree because working on a team is very often a requirement in this (and any other) industry.
 But, as of now, this is something that I know I will have to work on when I start working on a team.
 I'm fully prepared for other eyes reviewing my code and giving feedback on how to make it better.

-The rest of my time was spent with the Haskell Programming book.
 The first chapter of the Haskell Programming book goes over lambda calculus.
 I have completed a unit on functional programming, and therefore lambda calculus, while at University, so this was not too foreign to me.
 Reading the chapter refreshed my memory, and I was able to work through the practice problems with no (or maybe a little) struggle.
 I just have to remember to evaluate the leftmost and outermost lambdas first (normal order).

 Tomorrow is more of the same.
 I will continue reading the Software Crafter book and the Haskell Programming book.
 I setup my computer for the practice problems in the following chapter.
 Hopefully with these problems I will be able to integrate some vim and bash learning.